mborgerson/gdbstub/README.md

 Demo
 ----
-In `demo.c` there is a simple function that's used for demonstration and testing.
+In `demo/demo.c` there is a simple function that's used for demonstration and testing.
 To test the GDB stub out, you can launch an instance of the full-system emulator [QEMU](https://www.qemu.org/) as follows: